 Adaptability refers to a person who can easily change what they’re doing to fit the current situation.
 This could involve anything from a change in their work to a change in their behavior.
-People who are appropriately adaptable are Chameleons With a Core™: they successfully navigate changes while preserving their own identity and values.
+People who are appropriately adaptable are Chameleons with a Core™: they successfully navigate changes while preserving their own identity and values.
 While this is an essential skill for daily life, it is especially relevant for project managers and change stakeholders.

 People who score high in the Adaptability category are skilled at knowing when it is appropriate to standardize and when it is better to deviate from the path to get things done.
-While you may not necessarily be energized by constant change, you are competent and capable of navigating the fluctuating waters of your organization.
-Others likely rely on you as a person who can keep a cool head through the chaos.
+While they may not necessarily be energized by constant change, they are competent and capable of navigating the fluctuating waters of your organization.
+Others likely rely on them as people who can keep a cool head through the chaos.
 Below are some examples of exercises to improve your Adaptability.

 - Try explaining it to a five-year-old.
 Chances are, there are things you and your organization are doing that could be changed.
 However, after doing things the same way for so long, we forget that there’s any other way to do it.
 Go through your tasks and take the time to mentally explain to yourself why they are important – but take your time to break things down as if you were explaining to a five-year-old child, who has never seen how you or your organization functions before.
 A child might have questions like, ‘Why do they use the computer to communicate instead of walking down the hall to their office?”, “Why don’t people say what they really mean?”, or “Why aren’t those teams sharing?”
 By delving into your cultures and procedures this way, you may discover inefficiencies and begin practicing small changes in your own thoughts and behavior.